sandyavs/mealplanner-wiki/Test-cases-v2.md

 10. Check that whether the User is able to Login with inactive credentials
 11. Check that whether the User is able to Login when valid username and password are entered

+## Expected result:
-Expected result: User should be able to login successfully when the valid username and password are entered and view the home page by clicking on sign-in button and display an error that username/password is wrong when invalid parameters are passed in username or password fields.
+User should be able to login successfully when the valid username and password are entered and view the home page by clicking on sign-in button and display an error that username/password is wrong when invalid parameters are passed in username or password fields.

-## Test case No: MP-MealCalendar-001
+## Test case ID: MP-MealCalendar-001

-## Test case description:
+## Test case name:
 View a specific Meal Plan in Desktop view
 ## Steps to follow:
 Pre-requisite: MP-Login-001